 These ads are limited to 15 seconds with exception to EMEA, India, Malaysia, and Singapore where it can be of 20 seconds.
 Also, it’s worth pointing out that non-skippable ads will not increase the view count of your video.

 So what makes a pre-roll Youtube ad great?

 Like we stated in the beginning, pre-roll ads are doing great online even if they are irksome for users.

-Marketers have a daunting challenge on their hands as the viewer attention span is decreasing and with skippable ads, they can only work with the first five seconds.
-But for your social media video marketing campaigns to succeed, it’s imperative that you try them out.
+Marketers have a daunting challenge on their hands as the viewer’s attention span is decreasing and with skippable ads, they can only work with the first five seconds.
+But for your social media video marketing campaigns to succeed, you must try them out.

 So the ads have to be clever, to the point and highly engaging.
 Here’s one made by UNHCR which is by far is one of the best pre-roll ads.

 There are three reasons why this pre-roll ad stands out:

 The foremost reason why this ad is so good is that it uses the format and its limitations very well.
 Knowing that after 5 seconds the ad will show the skip button, they used this in the ad concept.
 This was brilliant and resonated well with the overall message.